jochster/starter-hugo-research-group-iloc/content/workshop2/cfp/index.md

 ***
 ## Poster session

 In addition to oral presentations, the 2nd iLoc workshop invites contributions to our poster session.
+All poster presentors will be provided **physical poster boards**, however, should take responsibility for their own printing work.
+Workshop paper authors are also encouraged to participate in the poster session.

 More information on the poster session will be made available soon.

 ![](line.png)
 # Paper Submission Timelines

-* May 15, 2023 paper submission deadline
-* June 30, 2023 decision notification
-* July 31, 2023 final paper submission
-* September 24, 2023 workshop session
+* Paper submission deadline: <span style="color: DodgerBlue;">May 15, 2023</span>
+* Decision notification: <span style="color: DodgerBlue;">June 30, 2023</span>
+* Final paper submission: <span style="color: DodgerBlue;">July 31, 2023</span>
+* Workshop session: <span style="color: DodgerBlue;">September 24, 2023</span>

 ![](line.png)
 # Paper Submission Guidelines